isomerpages/moe-acsj/_our-school/School Rules.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Pupils must queue up in an orderly manner for their food and drinks.
 They
-are expected to return the crockery&nbsp; &nbsp;and cutlery to the receptacles in the canteen after their meal.</p>
+are expected to return the crockery&nbsp;and cutlery to the receptacles in the canteen after their meal.</p>
 </li>
 </ul>